-Cooperative activities

-Grades K-2

-You'll need: hoops, bean bags, blocks, cones, other equipment to build structures with

-You can play: outside, in the gym, on the blacktop

-Game 1

-Castle Building Relay

-Divide a selection of equipment up evenly between the number of teams you have.
+Coop You'll need: cones, hoops, beanbags, foam blocks Cooperative Activities You can play: outside, in the gym, on the blacktop Grades 4-5 Game 1 Castle Building Relay Divide a selection of equipment up evenly between the number of teams you have.
 Try to keep the number of people in each team to four or less.
 On a signal, the first person in line chooses a piece of equipment and runs to the other end of the space.
 They place the piece of equipment down and run back to their group.
 When the first person has returned, the second person chooses a piece of equipment and repeats the process.
 The group have to try and build a structure out of their equipment.
 As soon as a piece is placed, it cannot be moved.
 Repeat the relay until all the objects from each group are at the other end of the space.
 For learners that require further guidance, provide instructions such as build a tall tower or round structure etc. and see who accomplishes the task.

-Game 2

-Hoop Elimination

-Place lots of hoops on one side of the play space.
+Game 2 Hoop Elimination Place lots of hoops on one side of the play space.
 Learners are given a bean bag and line up on a designated line a certain distance away from the hoops.
 Learners have to throw their bean bags towards the hoops with the goal of landing one inside.
 When a bean bag lands inside a hoop, that hoop is taken away.
 The objective of the game is to remove all the hoops in as few throws as possible.

-Increase the distance of the hoops from the line
+Increase the distance of the hoops from the line Decrease the size of the hoops

-Decrease the distance of the hoops from the line Increase the size of the hoops Game 3 Giants, Wizards and Elves Divide the group in two.
+Decrease the distance of the hoops from the line Increase the size of the hoops Game 3 Giants, Wizards, and Elves Divide the group in two.
 Each team moves to opposite sides of the play space.
 Each group needs to decide if they will choose to be a Giant, Wizard or Elf.
 Once decided, both groups move to the centre of the play space and stand approximately two metres apart.
 On a call of "one, two, three, go!" each team shows their move: Giants - stand on tip toes with hands above their head Wizards - legs apart and pointing an imaginary wand at the other team Elf - squatting down low Giants beat Elves, Elves beat Wizards and Wizards beat Giants.
 Whoever wins the battle chases the other team back to the side they started from.
 If you are tagged, you switch teams.
-Debrief Was there a time where you did something different to the rest of the group?
+Was there a time where you did something different to the rest of the group?
 What happened?
 Do you think co-operating is easy?
 What do you think you could do to make it easier?

-Mindfulness 5 finger breathing - Trace your 5 fingers, as you go up, breathe in and as you go down, breathe out.
+Debrief Mindfulness 5 Finger Breathing: hold up a high-5; trace the outline of your fingers, as you go up, breathe in, and as you go down, breathe out